By Allison Parrish. Part of Computational Approaches to Narrative.

 and ]]

-is a link.
-The text to the left of
+link.
+The text to the left of the pipe character

 When you close the passage text editing window (your changes will be saved automatically), you’ll notice that a new passage has appeared: